- Track your orders

 3. Weight, strength, and durability

-A ute box needs to be strong enough to handle tools, daily use, and tough New Zealand
+A ute box needs to be strong enough to handle tools, daily use, and tough New Zealand conditions without adding unnecessary weight.

 Think about: